MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/ehr-connector-faq.md

 ## I'm an Epic analyst and I get an "OATH2" error from Epic when I try to approve the FHIR URL

-This issue can occur if the keys aren't set up in the Epic instance or if OAuth configuration in't completed by Epic.
+This issue can occur if the keys aren't set up in the Epic instance or if OAuth configuration isn't completed by Epic.
 Contact your Epic technical specialist.

 ## I'm an Epic analyst and when selecting Approve to approve the FHIR URL, I'm unable to log in to Epic using my Epic credentials in the EHR connector configuration portal